danmaclean/tao_of_programming/docs/01-Reflection.md

 If you're the sort of person that criticism just bounces off, try to invest some time in thinking specifically about what you've received, try other people's ideas on for size.

 \BeginKnitrBlock{task}<div class="task">
-  1. Fill in the table below for each project by each person in your critique group of friends.
+  1. Fill in the table below for each Surprise Scratch project by each person in your critique group of friends.
 </div>\EndKnitrBlock{task}